UNINETTSigma2/documentation/training/material/2021-autumn/notes-day3.md

                                 - Yes, I heard from you guys that using SMT is probably not a good idea, but the author of the code I'm using says that he has had a small performance improvement when using SMT.
 Well, he was testing on an Intel system, so hyperthreading there, but the principle is the same?
                                     - sure, the principle is the same and it is of course worth a try.
         - Follow-up q2: [The documentation](https://documentation.sigma2.no/jobs/parallel-calculations.html) says that a hybrid solution yields the best performance, stating `--ntasks-per-node=8` `--cpus-per-task=16` specifically.
 Should I not do that?
-            - What I meant was ntasks-per-node not needed to achive what you are intending.
+            - What I meant was ntasks-per-node not needed to achieve what you are intending.
         - It might work with `--ntasks-per-node=16 --cpus-per-task=8` but then override with `export OMP_NUM_THREADS=16` in the run script
             - So Slurm is not allowed to oversubscribe the nodes, but you are allowed to override once you have gotten the resources.
                 - Aha, so I request 16 MPI ranks with 8 OpenMP threads each, then I override `OMP_NUM_THREADS` to 16?